AresMUSH/aresmush/game/plugins/fs3combat/help/combat.md

 `combat/pilot <vehicle>>` - Pilots a vehicle
 `combat/passenger <vehicle>` - Become a passenger in a vehicle.
-       Use a vehicle type from %xcvehicles%xn to create a new vehicle, or a specific vehicle name if one already exists.
+       Use a vehicle type from `vehicles` to create a new vehicle, or a specific vehicle name if one already exists.

 `combat/disembark` - Leaves your vehicle.